racenis/tram-sdk/README.md

 - TriggerComponent
 	- I have a feeling that it needs more features
 	- More callbacks, maybe?
+		- OnDeactivate callback
+		- OnActivate callback with reference to entity that commited the activation
 - Entities
 	- More constructors for them
 - Containers